-The Honour Starter Set Test contains a full set of rules, miniatures, game cards, tokens, and custom dice for two players.
+The Test of Honour Starter Set contains a full set of rules, miniatures, game cards, tokens, and custom dice for two players.
 It allows you to play through the scenarios, whether cutting down the enemy, defending an outpost, finding and protecting a spy, telling a tale of bitter clan rivalry, betrayal, and revenge!

 9. Warhammer Underworlds